tehmi2000/studentserverlessapp/README.md

 - routes - Route module used by express to serve endpoints.
 - \_\_tests__ - Unit tests for application.
 - app.js - Exports a serverless express app handler and the express app itself.
-- server.js - Contains code for hosting the express app locally without serverless.
+- server.js - Contains code for launching the express app normally with `node server.js` on the console (cmd, bash...).

 ## About the application